Global Security and Public Policy

 Bruce Bagley, Ph.D., Professor, University of Miami

-Ana Carazo, Center for the Administration of Justice, FIU
+Ana Carazo, Deputy Director, Center for the Administration of Justice, FIU

-Frances Colon, Ph.D., Former Deputy Science and Technology Advisor to the US Secretary of State
+Frances Colon, Ph.D., Former Deputy Science and Technology Adviser to the Secretary of State

 Jose Miguel Cruz, Ph.D., Director of Research, Kimberly Green Latin American and Caribbean Center, FIU